 The Montana Chapter of Backcountry Hunters & Anglers is an entirely volunteer-led effort.
 You can see a list of current Chapter Leaders here.
 At times, we have Chapter Leader openings.
 This page serves to highlight current opportunities with directions on how to apply.

-Current Openings: Region 2 Chapter Leader; Region 6 Chapter Leader
+Current Openings: Region 6 Chapter Leader

 MT BHA Chapter Leader Position Description

 A Regional Chapter Leader for the Montana Chapter of Backcountry Hunters & Anglers is a volunteer position that is a significant responsibility and true honor to hold.
-These volunteers dedicate a large amount of time, energy and personal passion to guide the chapter’s work in the realms of land access, land conservation, hunting quality, fair chase ethics, and boots-on-the-ground projects and events.
+These volunteers dedicate a large amount of time, energy and personal passion to guide the chapter’s work in the realms of land access, land conservation, hunting quality, fair chase ethics and boots-on-the-ground projects and events.

 A Regional Chapter Leader is active in their region’s hunting, angling and conservation communities, and maintains a detailed level of knowledge about local issues impacting public lands, waters, and wildlife.
-On average, three to five hours per week (and at busy times, maybe even more!) is expected from a chapter leader to engage effectively in chapter decisions, host events, attend meetings, work with other entities working to protect our public lands and wildlife estate, research issues, implement communications, educate members, and engage in direct advocacy, among other things.
+On average, three to five hours per month (and at busy times, maybe even more!) is expected from a Region 6 leader to engage effectively in chapter decisions, host events, attend meetings, work with other entities working to protect our public lands and wildlife estate, research issues, implement communications, educate members, and engage in direct advocacy, among other things.

 A Regional Chapter Leader coordinates with the chapter’s officers and the full chapter leadership when determining a course of action on issues and does not act alone on their beliefs when representing MT BHA.
 If a chapter leader is speaking at a public meeting, writing an op-ed for a local paper, speaking to a reporter, etc. and they are mentioning BHA and/or BHA issues, they must make sure that they first understand BHA's stance (or lack thereof – sometimes we deliberately aren't taking a position for specific reasons) on that particular issue.
 If there are any doubts about BHA's position on a particular issue, they contact the chapter coordinator or MT BHA officers for details and clarification.